-An FA caregiver answers the question, ‘How can I ground myself’
+An FA caregiver answers the query, ‘How can I ground myself?’

-This counting technique can be helpful in moments of anxiousness
+This counting technique can be helpful in moments of anxiety

 As I raised the phone to my ear, I immediately heard crying.
 My friend and former co-worker was on the way to a family emergency and was looking for help.
 As a social worker, I balance the need to be present in feelings while also knowing that sometimes there is an important task at hand or a role that needs to be filled.

 We’ve all experienced moments of processing loss while also needing to make decisions.
 After allowing some space for my friend’s pain and shock, my response was measured: “Count with me and start with five.”